The Value of Interaction in Data Intelligence: Measuring Cost-Benefit Empirically

 \section{Measuring Cost-Benefit Empirically}

-As the cost-benefit metric described in Section \ref{sec:CBR} is relatively new, there has been only one reported empirical study attempting to measure the three quantities in the metric.
-Kijmongkolchai et al. \cite{Kijmongkolchai:2017:CGF} conducted a study to measure the cost-benefit of three types of soft knowledge used during visualizing time series data.
-This includes the knowledge about (i) the context (e.g., about an electrocardiogram but not weather temperature or stock market data), (ii) the pattern to be identified (e.g., slowly trending down), and (iii) the statistical measure to be matched.
+As the cost-benefit ratio described in Section \ref{sec:CBR} is relatively new, there has been only one reported empirical study attempting to measure the three quantities in the formula.
+Kijmongkolchai et al. \cite{Kijmongkolchai:2017:CGF} conducted a study to measure the cost-benefit of three types of soft knowledge used during the visualization of time series data.
+This includes the knowledge about (i) the context (e.g., about an electrocardiogram but not weather temperature or stock market data), (ii) the pattern to be identified (e.g., slowly trending down), and (iii) the statistical measure to be matched with the time series plot.

-The knowledge concerned can be considered as the transformation $F_1$ in Figure \ref{fig:CBR}(c), while the user's input to answer the trial questions can be considered the transformation $F_2$.
-They converted the conventional measures of accuracy and response time to that of benefit and cost in Eq.\,(\ref{eq:CBR}).
+The knowledge concerned can be considered as the transformation $F^a_i$ in Fig. \ref{fig:CBR}(c), while the participants' answers to the trial questions can be considered the transformation $F^b_i$.
+Kijmongkolchai et al. converted the conventional measures of accuracy and response time to that of benefit and cost in Eq.\,(\ref{eq:CBR}).
 In \cite{Kijmongkolchai:2017:CGF}, Kijmongkolchai et al. described briefly the translation from (accuracy, response time) to (benefit, cost) with the support of a supplementary spreadsheet.
 Here we generalize and formalize their study, and present a conceptual design that can be used as a template for other empirical studies for detecting and measuring humans' soft knowledge in HCI.

 Consider a common design for a controlled experiment, in which an apparatus presents a stimulus to participants in each trial, poses a question or gives the input requirement, and asks them to make a decision or perform an HCI action.
 The participants' action in response to the stimulus and input requirement is a human-centric form of data intelligence.
-Figure \ref{fig:Study}(a) illustrates the workflow of such a trial.
+Fig. \ref{fig:Study}(a) illustrates the workflow of such a trial.